MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ## Working with metrics

+On the Metrics tab of an initiative, you can see the security posture state for the metric, and recommendations to improve it.

+- Review metrics properties, including:
+    - 14-day trend: Shows the metric value changes over the last 14 days.
+    - Affected: Number of exposed assets and resources under the metric.
+    - Total:  Total number of assets under the metric.
+    - Weight: The relative weight of the metric within the initiative.
+From one (lowest) to ten (highest).
+Weight can be customized.
+    - Score impact: The impact that completing the metric (getting it to 0%) will have on the security initiative.
+    - State: Shows whether the metrics needs attention, the risk was mitigated outside Security Exposure Management and shouldn't affect the initiative score, or was mitigated and the initiative score should be adjusted accordingly.
+    - Current value/State: Current percentage of exposed assets within the assets covered by the metric, with the state for each metric.
+    - Recommendations: Security recommendations associated with the metric.

+- Filter metrics to find specific areas.
+- Drill down into metrics to review and fix.
+- Suggest new metrics to the product team.

+## Working with initiatives

+Security Exposure Management provides predefined initiatives.
+Each predefined initiative contains one or more security metrics relevant to that initiative.

+Initiatives can relate to specific workload domains, measuring a specific area such as endpoint, identity, and cloud security.
+They might contribute to threat analysis by relating to a specific threat across multiple categories.
+For example, ransomware protection or [critical asset protection](critical-asset-management.md#critical-asset-protection-initiative).
+Initiatives can also focus on specific compliance standards.

+You can prioritize which initiatives to see on the **Overview** dashboard.
+The initiative score reflects the exposure status of the initiative.
+You can also drill down into initiatives to see their associated metrics and to understand where gaps or risks reside.
+The initiative score and recommendations are derived from metrics within the initiative.

+## Working with recommendations

 Security Exposure Management intakes security recommendations from multiple sources, Microsoft Defender for Cloud running the Defender for Cloud Security Posture Management (CSPM) plan, Defender XDR,  Secure score, Microsoft threat analytics, and other Microsoft workloads.
 Security Exposure Management integrates all of these recommendations into a single security catalog.

 Recommendations provide practical steps to help you to fix detected issues and improve security posture.